ADA110/whatsapp-mcp/README.md

 ## Usage

-Once connected, you can interact with your WhatsApp contacts through Claude, leveraging Claude's AI capabilities in your WhatsApp conversations.
+Once connected, you can interact with your WhatsApp contacts through Cursor, leveraging Cursor's AI capabilities in your WhatsApp conversations.

 ### MCP Tools

-Claude can access the following tools to interact with WhatsApp:
+Cursor can access the following tools to interact with WhatsApp:

 - **search_contacts**: Search for contacts by name or phone number
 - **list_messages**: Retrieve messages with optional filters and context